-Durban - A motorist has taken on a major carmaker for falsely advertising its fuel efficiency – and won.
+A motorist has taken on a car manufacturing giant for falsely advertising its fuel efficiency – and won.

-Jeremy Hawkins Wright lodged a complaint against General Motors South Africa with the Advertising Standards Authority on 25 April after buying a Chevrolet Captiva 2.4 LT Auto a few months earlier and recording its fuel consumption over various distances.
+Jeremy Hawkins Wright lodged the complaint against General Motors South Africa with the Advertising Standards Authority on April 25 after buying a Chevrolet Captiva 2.4 LT Auto a few months earlier and observing its fuel consumption over various distances.

-He said the manufacturer had misled him into buying the car by saying in its brochure it could be expected to return fuel consumtion of 9.1 litres per 100km.
+He said the manufacturers had misled him into buying the car by saying in its brochure the motorist could expect to get 100km of driving from 9.1 litres of petrol.

 GM said during the proceedings that it had complied with legislation and had included figures that were achieved during testing.